 Roy: No bullshit.
 And watch your mouth at the table.

 Roy: Con artist.
 Flim flam man, matchstick man, loser.
 Whatever.
 Take your pick.

 Angela: Teach me something!
 A con.

 Angela: Why not?

-Roy: Because your far too bright and innocent and beautiful and I'm not going to screw that up like everything else.
+Roy: Because you're far too bright and innocent and beautiful and I'm not going to screw that up like everything else!

 Angela: She said you were a bad guy.
 You don't seem like a bad guy.

 Roy: That's what makes me good at it.